Advanced Postgraduate Diploma in Forced Migration, Asylum and Refugee Studies

 Course Modules

-Rights and obligations of states and asylum seekers
+Rights and obligations of refugees, asylum seekers, and states

 Guiding Principles on Internal Displacement